Best Practices for Using the CMS-Templates and CMS - Carnegie Mellon University

 Use Plain Text

 - Do not copy and paste text directly into the CMS from an email, from another website, or from a document such as a Word Document or a PDF.
 Please copy it to a text editor first, such as Notepad or TextEdit, to convert it to plain text before copying it into the CMS.
 This will prevent the content from inheriting any unnecessary styles or extraneous coding that may cause issues in the CMS.
 It will keep your HTML code clean.
+Learn more about pasting text into the CMS.

 Prepare Images Before Using Them